-The 15 credit T&D Engineering certificate program consists of any five (3 credit) Gonzaga T&D graduate courses.
-Each course may be taken individually, or students may take any sequence of five (3-credit) courses that fit their professional needs to obtain the graduate level certificate in T&D Engineering.
+The 15 credit T&D Engineering certificate program consists of any five (3 credit) Gonzaga T&D graduate courses (as long as prerequisite and engineering background considerations are met).
 A cumulative GPA of 3.00 from the T&D Program and good standing with the University will be required for the award of the certificate.
-Admission is administered through the T&D program with director approval needed for registration in TADP 545 and TADP 640.
+Admission is administered through the T&D program.